There's a lot of info here, so please read it all to make sure you know what's what!

 What do I do with my garbage?
 Please take it with you when you go.

 Will the event be cancelled in bad weather?
 The event will be held rain or shine, no refunds.
 We’re working hard and taking risks to give ladies the opportunity to ride here, we hope you’re on board to help make it happen.
+(And honestly last year it rained and no one gave a flying you-know-what!
+We had so much fun!)

 Can I come ride the trails some other time?
 Sorry, no. The property is privately owned and riding access is limited to public events.
 Please respect these rules and their privacy, or you put future events at risk.

 Can I ride the motocross track?
 Sorry, no. For this event the motocross track will be closed.
+But the mini track will be open and used in our mini mx games!

 Do I need to be an AMA Member to ride at Over And Out?
 No you do not.
 We recommend AMA Membership, but this event does not require it.